Environment and services for a running job

 container_image = http://example.com/dir/image.sif

-A container image that would otherwise be transferred can be forced to never be transferred by setting
+A container image that would otherwise be transferred can be forced to never be transferred with transfer_container.

 HTCondor knows that “docker://” and “oras://” (for apptainer) are special, and are never transferred by HTCondor plugins.